 Things don’t always go to plan in our world…yet what I know from experience, is that fresh air, adventure, getting creative, learning new skills, resting your mind, laughing, eating real food and playing more is by far, the best medicine you can take.

-And so Life Seeker was born along with the mission; to inspire you to take time out, to play smart and live well.
+And so Life Seeker was born along with the mission; to inspire residents and visitors of West Wales to take time out to play smart and live well.